letatanu/letatanu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year PhD student of Computer Science at Lehigh University, advised by Prof. <a href="https://engineering.lehigh.edu/faculty/maryam-rahnemoonfar">Maryam Rahnemoonfar</a>.
+I am a second-year PhD student in Computer Science at Lehigh University, advised by Prof. <a href="https://engineering.lehigh.edu/faculty/maryam-rahnemoonfar">Maryam Rahnemoonfar</a>.
 My current research  interest lies in deep learning and computer vision, and their application in 3D reconstruction, 3D rendering and 3D semantic segmentation.

 Previously, I had been working as a 3D computer vision engineer at <a href="https://sturfee.com/">Sturfee, Inc.</a> for three years.
 My work focused on 3D reconstruction and 3D localization to improve the performance and accuracy of Visual Positioning System (VPS).
 I received my M.S. and B.S. in Computer Science at Portland State University.